billspat/ewxpwsdb/README.md

 Custom options:

 -  `--dburl=DBURL`         sqlalchemy postgresql db url for test.
-This is required for the files `test_db_checks.py` but currently not properly used
+If you send a URL like this, it will not create a temporary database
 -  `--file=FILE`           full path to a tsv file to use for test stations data and login credentials
 -  `--no-import`           use this to skip importing data (assumes test db already has data)
-- `--station_type=STATION_TYPE` mentioned above; station type in all capsTo run against other types use the following syntax
+- `--station_type=STATION_TYPE` mentioned above; station type in all caps.
+If there is more than one station of that type in the db, picks the first one.

-### ABOUT ZENTRA API
+### About API Throttling

 You will notice the terminal seems like it's frozen when working with Zentra API, e.g. when running tests.
 This is annoying but expected.

 the API from the company "Meter Group" that works with the Zentra weather stations has a speed limit on the api and only allows requests once every 60s.
 That means when testing, if you want to get another reading for aonther test, you have to wait until 60s is up.
 The output from the API has the number of seconds you have to wait, and this code has a feature to extract that and wait until it's ready.

+The DAVIS api is also a little slow and will only allow getting data for 24 at a time

+## Using the CLI

+There is a command line interface for working with the database and APIs using the terminal/command.exe.

+Until the package is actually installable via PIP, you have to use `poetry` to use the cli.
+For all the following examples, you must be in the top directory of this project (e.g. first `cd path/to/ewxpws` if you aren't already).

+The cli command is `ewxpws`

+- get help/information about the arguments:   `poetry run ewxpws -h`
+- get details about a sub command `poetry run ewxpws station -h`
+- list all stations `poetry run ewxpws station list`
+- get current weather details, directly from API `poetry run ewxpws weather {station code}`
+- get recent hourly weather summary from database `poetry run ewxpws hourly {station code}`

+For many of these commands there are options for `--start` and `--stop` to get a range of data.
+For hourly data these are dates in form Y-M-D `2024-04-30`

+## Starting the API

+There is a Web API (not necessarily REST but read-only) as well.

+To start the API server on your local computer

+`poetry run python -m ewxpwsdb.api.http_api`  which runs on host address http://0.0.0.0:8000 by default and uses the database URL in `.env`

+To see which other command line options for running this API server, including a database URL, run `poetry run python -m ewxpwsdb.api.http_api -h`

+If the database is running and you use the default parameters for the API server, browse to http://0.0.0.0:8000/docs for documentation about the api.

+For example `http://0.0.0.0:8000/stations` is a list of station codes.

+To run with a different database for example on a different server, add the URL to the environment (different for Mac/Windows).
+For example if you set the environment variable `EWXPWSDB_AWS_URL` to the URL for a database on AWS, to use that databas, run

+`poetry run python -m ewxpwsdb.api.http_api -d $EWXPWSDB_AWS_URL`

+## Docker

+TBD

+# Weather Station record fields and format

+To be written...